 This workshop encourages submissions of innovative solutions for a broad range of time series analysis problems.
 Topics of interest include but are not limited to the following:

-Submissions should be 5-7 pages long, excluding references, and follow IJCAI-25 template.
-Submissions are single-blind and author identity will be revealed to the reviewers.
+Submissions should be 5-7 pages long, excluding references, and follow the IJCAI-25 template.
+Submissions are single-blind, and author's identity will be revealed to the reviewers.
 An optional appendix of arbitrary length is allowed and should be put at the end of the paper (after references).

 Accepted papers will be presented as posters during the workshop and listed on the website (non-archival/without proceedings).
 Besides, a small number of accepted papers will be selected to be presented as contributed talks.
 We also welcome submissions of unpublished papers, including those that are submitted/accepted to other venues if that other venue allows so.